MemeBattle/ligretto-bot-clj/README.md

 This project is a bot for the card game [Ligretto](https://ligretto.app/).
 It is written in Clojure.

+You can check out the bot in action [here](https://bots.ligretto.app/).

 ## Local Development

 ### Prerequisites